Psychology 106 - Developmental Psychology » Fall 2020 » Module 5 Exam

 You and your roommate are having a discussion about divorce.
 You both believe there is no ethical reason for someone who is unhappy in his or her marriage not to seek a divorce —that the individual's interests are the most important thing to consider.
 Since you are both emerging adults, Jensen would argue that you probably use what worldview to determine ethical behavior?

-A. the ethic of divinity
+A. the ethic of autonomy

-B. the ethic of culture
+B. the ethic of divinity

-C. the ethic of community
+C. the ethic of culture

 Question #29